World Enough and Time (Doctor Who)

 "World Enough and Time" is the eleventh and penultimate episode of the tenth series of the British science fiction television series Doctor Who.
 It was written by Steven Moffat, directed by Rachel Talalay, and was broadcast on 24 June 2017 on BBC One.
-The episode received overwhelmingly positive reviews from television critics.
+The episode was the first part of a two-part story, concluding with "The Doctor Falls".

-In the episode, the Doctor (Peter Capaldi), Bill (Pearl Mackie), Nardole (Matt Lucas), and Missy (Michelle Gomez) answer a distress call from a gigantic ship trying to escape a black hole.
-It is the first episode of a two-part story which concludes in the following episode, "The Doctor Falls".
-"World Enough and Time" is the first multi-Master episode in the show's televised history, as it features both Missy, the character's latest incarnation, and an earlier version (John Simm) last seen in the 2009–2010 serial "The End of Time".
-It also serves as an origin story for the Cybermen, and features the return of the original Mondasian Cybermen, last seen on-screen in the 1966 serial The Tenth Planet, which was the Cybermen's debut.
+In the episode, the Doctor, Bill, Nardole, and Missy answer a distress call from a gigantic ship trying to escape a black hole.
+"World Enough and Time" is the first multi-Master episode in the show's televised history, as it features both Missy and an earlier incarnation last seen in the 2009–2010 serial "The End of Time".
+It also features the return of the original Mondasian Cybermen, first seen on-screen in the 1966 serial The Tenth Planet, which was the Cybermen's debut.

-Synopsis
+The episode was watched by 5.00 million viewers and received much critical praise, with many claiming it as the best of the tenth series.
+Aspects that were met with praise were the performances and the characterisation of Missy.
+However, many criticised the BBC for revealing the cliffhanger early on.

-In the cold open, the Twelfth Doctor emerges from the TARDIS onto a snowscape and collapses, beginning to regenerate.
+Plot

-Earlier, the Doctor proposed to test Missy's atonement by having her, alongside Bill and Nardole, answer a distress call.
+The Doctor proposed to test Missy's atonement by having her, alongside Bill and Nardole, answer a distress call.
 They arrive via the TARDIS on a giant colony ship reversing away from a black hole.
 They are held at gunpoint by the solitary crew member, Jorj, who demands to know which of them is human, fearing creatures that are arriving by the lift.
 Bill admits to being human and Jorj shoots her out of fear.
 Humanoid figures, wearing cloth masks and hospital gowns, take Bill's body away claiming they can restore her.
-Right before the lifts depart, the Doctor telepathically tells Bill to wait for him.